learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ### Encoding and Decoding JWTs

-- Add [`gem 'jwt'`](https://github.com/jwt/ruby-jwt) to your [Gemfile][gemfile]
-- After calling `bundle install` we can explore some JWT methods by opening a `rails console`
+- Since we've already added [`gem jwt`](https://github.com/jwt/ruby-jwt) to our [gemfile][gemfile], let's explore some JWT methods by opening a `rails console`
   - `JWT.encode` takes up to three arguments: a payload to encode, an application secret of the user's choice, and an optional third that can be used to specify the hashing algorithm used.
 Typically, we don't need to show the third.
-This returns a JWT as a string.
+This method returns a JWT as a string.
-  - `JWT.decode` takes three arguments as well: a JWT as a string, an application secret, and optionally a hashing algorithm.
+  - `JWT.decode` takes three arguments as well: a JWT as a string, an application secret, and––optionally––a hashing algorithm.

 ```ruby
 #in rails console